- Cardiology 84

 - Woman-and-child 77

-DVT during pregnancy is an issue that deserves attention and understanding for the well-being of mother and unborn child.
+DVT during pregnancy is an issue that deserves attention and understanding for the well-being of the mother and unborn child.

 Although being pregnant is a wonderful journey full of excitement and joy, there are drawbacks as well.
 Deep vein thrombosis is one such issue that could come up during this vulnerable time (DVT).